Saint Joseph's Hawks

 The Saint Joseph's Hawks are the athletic teams that represent Saint Joseph's University of Philadelphia, Pennsylvania.
 The Hawks compete in Division I of the National Collegiate Athletic Association as a member of the Atlantic 10 Conference and of the Philadelphia Big 5.
-The school also has intramurals and extramurals, the latter of which compete with the City 6 (the six major universities in Philadelphia).
+The school also has intramurals and extramurals, the latter of which compete within the City 6 (the six major universities in Philadelphia).
 The school is mostly known for its men's basketball team.
 The Hawk became the school's mascot in 1929.
 It first flapped its wings at a basketball game in 1956 in a win over La Salle University.
 The Saint Joseph's school colors are crimson and gray.

 Sports sponsored

 A member of the Atlantic 10 Conference and the Philadelphia Big 5, Saint Joseph's University sponsors teams in nine men's and ten women's NCAA sanctioned sports.
 The men's lacrosse team competes as an associate member of the Northeast Conference.
 Men's rowing is sanctioned by the Intercollegiate Rowing Association, not by the NCAA.
 Saint Joseph's men's team competes as an independent.